PFTL/website_articles/articles/_basler_cameras.md

 camera.Close()
 ```

 We start by opening the camera.
 At this stage we establish the communication with the device and Pylon takes care of applying some basic configuration.
 When we ``StartGrabbing`` with a single integer argument, we are telling Pylon the number of frames we want to acquire.
 When the camera reaches that number of frames it will stop acquiring new ones.
-This method is one of the convenience methods provided by the InstantCamera objects.
+This method is one of the convenience methods provided by the ``InstantCamera`` objects.

 In the code above, we grab only one frame.
-We retrieve the result, using a timeout of 2000 milliseconds, and we specify that if 2 seconds pass and there is no result, it would simply return to avoid raising an exception.
-The other option would have been using ``TimeoutHandling_ThrowException``.
+We retrieve the result, using a timeout of 2000 milliseconds, and we specify that if 2 seconds pass and there is no result, it would simply return.
+Another option would have been using ``TimeoutHandling_ThrowException``.

-We check that the grab actually worked out, in which case we get the image using the ``GetArray`` method.
+We check that the grab actually worked by using the ``GrabSucceeded`` method and then we get the actual data using the ``GetArray`` method.
 The resulting ``img`` is a numpy array.
-We display the shape of the image and close the camera.
-Of course, we can also display the image, save it, etc. In any case, the most important first step is to be able to read from the camera.
+We print the shape of the image and close the camera.
+This is a very limited example to get started, but nothing limits us to also show the image, save it, etc. In any case, the most important first step is to be able to get data from the camera.

 ## Changing Parameters
 Once we are able to read from a device, the second most important step is to change the acquisition parameters.
-In the case of a camera, the exposure time is one of the most important ones.
+In the case of a camera, the exposure time is, probably, one of the most important ones.
 The ``InstantCamera`` interface allows us to change it with the following syntax:

 ```python
 camera.ExposureTime.SetValue(50000)